prestodb/ambari-presto-service/README.md

 	at org.apache.hadoop.hdfs.server.namenode.FSDirectory.checkPermission(FSDirectory.java:1771)
 ```
 To work around the issue, edit your `jvm.config` settings by adding the following property `-DHADOOP_USER_NAME=hive`.
 This problem affects Presto `0.115t` but does not affect `0.127t`.
 After saving your edit to `jvm.config`, don't forget to restart all Presto components in order for the changes to take effect.

+If you decide to deploy an older version of Presto, you may have to adjust some setting manually.
+Please see [Configuring Presto](#configuring-presto) for an explanation of how to add custom settings.
+For example, the `task.max-memory` setting was deprecated in `0.127t` but is valid in `0.115t`.
+Therefore, if you're installing `0.115t` and would like to change `task.max-memory` to something other than its default, add it as a custom property.

 # Getting help